 Fire Hall.
 To file for any officer position any applicant must submit an

 application outlining training history, education, meeting attendance, and

 call response.
 The Chief is to be approved by the Town Board of

-Supervisors’.
 The Chief has the right to appoint and provide background

-information (training history, education, meeting attendance, and call
+information (training history, education, meeting attendance, call

-response) for the Assistant Chief, Safety/Training Officer, and
+response and recommendation by the membership) for the Assistant Chief, Safety/Training Officer, and

 Administrative Assistant with Town Board approval.

 Section 3.
 A vacant position shall be posted and a 30 day period shall be